Alzheimer’s and Meditation: Finding Serenity Amidst Chaos

 Research efforts are underway to establish definitive links between specific neural pathways and the beneficial effects observed from mindfulness practices.

-Investigations into induced by these techniques could provide valuable insights into potential therapeutic interventions for Alzheimer’s disease.
+Investigations into neuroplasticity induced by these techniques could provide valuable insights into potential therapeutic interventions for Alzheimer’s disease.

 Research AreaPotential Impact